Struct wayland_client::Display [−][src]

 If your client does not respect some part of a protocol it is using, the server will send a special “protocol error” event and kill your connection.
 This method allows you to retrieve the contents of this event if it occured.

-If the dispatch methods of the EventQueue
+If the dispatch methods of the EventQueue return an error, this is an indication

 that a protocol error may have occured.
 Such errors are not recoverable, but this